Sunday, July 7–Saturday August 10, 2019 (Last day of class is Friday, August 9)

-Financial aid is available for the Summer Session for Visiting College Students and eligibility is based primarily on financial need.
+Financial aid is available for the Summer Session for Visiting College Program.
 Students must be accepted to the program before receiving an award.
-Further financial aid information will be available in December.
-Check here for updates.
+Financial aid applications are reviewed on a first-come, first-served basis.

 Our years of experience with students who learn differently have shown that focusing, even for a short time, on how you learn can make a significant difference in your success in school.

 - Gain an in-depth understanding of your learning differences and personal learning style